Kenilworth Park Racetrack: History

 In 1916, partners Charles Millar, H. D. "Curly" Brown, Abe Orpen and Thomas Hare built the Kenilworth Park Racetrack on 85 acre just outside Windsor, Ontario.
 They bought the grandstand from the defunct Kenilworth Racetrack in Buffalo, New York, dismantled it and reconstructed it at the new track.
 To make the racing legal, the partners bought an old racing charter that permitted 14 days of racing.
 It opened as an independent track on September 2, 1916, staffed by the Dufferin Park staff.
 In 1917, the track joined the Canadian Racing Association (CRA) and held two CRA meets, a seven-day meet in August and a seven-day meet in October, as well as its own season in July.

-When Kenilworth opened in 1916, there already was an existing track in Windsor: Hendrie, which was controlled by the owners of the Connaught Park track.
+When Kenilworth opened in 1916, there already was an existing track in Windsor: Hendrie, which was controlled by the owners of the Connaught Park Racetrack.
 Later in 1916, a third track was built at Windsor: Devonshire, which was built nearby.
 Orpen attempted to stop the new track by challenging its license and then threatening that anyone who raced at Devonshire would be banned from Kenilworth.
 However, when the Devonshire half-mile track opened with horses considered second-rate, Orpen withdrew his opposition to the track.

 In 1920, Orpen out-bid several racetracks to land a match race between Man o' War and Triple Crown winner Sir Barton at the track.
 The Kenilworth Park Gold Cup was so highly anticipated that it became the first horserace to be filmed in its entirety, with the resulting footage later shown in movie theatres across the country.
 The October 12, 1920, race was originally intended to be a face-off between the three great horses of the time: Man o' War, Sir Barton and Exterminator.
 However, the owners of Sir Barton and Man o' War agreed to a distance of 1 1/4 miles, which was too short for Exterminator to run his best, and agreed to a weight-for-age format, under which the older Exterminator would concede weight to Man o' War.
 Therefore, Exterminator was not entered, and in fact, raced that same day on a different track.
 Orpen put up a $75,000 purse and a $5,000 gold cup, now known as the Man o' War Cup, designed by Tiffany & Co. of New York.
 The crowd at the track for the race was estimated at more than 30,000 and it bet CA$220,000 on the race.